Minor Injuries Management (SCQF level 9) CPD Award

 - Informed contemporary practice

-- You are required to be a first level registered nurse, working full-time or part-time in a general practice setting
+- You are required to be a first level nurse or an allied health professional, working full-time or part-time in a general practice or appropriate alternative setting.

 - You should have previously attained a first degree and will normally have at least three years post-registration experience

 - Consideration will be given to applicants with HND level qualifications when this is supported by relevant professional experience

 - All applicants need to evidence current registration with the Nursing & Midwifery Council (NMC) or the Health and Care Professions Council (HCPC), and confirm that suitable supervision arrangements are in place to meet the supervised practice learning requirement of 30 hours